 * Balance Students sometimes struggle to find a reasonable balance between full-time work, full-time classes, and other personal commitments.

 * Interest Some people may enroll in accelerated online courses strictly for monetary gains in their current jobs; however, it can prove difficult to stay motivated without a deeper interest in the degree material.

 * Rigor Advanced degrees typically feature more rigorous and challenging courses.
 Earning higher qualifications for a current job may seem more demanding than previous degrees did.

 Many full-time workers go back to school to earn a degree through accelerated online degree programs for working adults — these programs make education more convenient for someone who must balance schoolwork with a full-time job and/or familial responsibilities.
 There are several aspects of an accelerated online program that students should consider before choosing a school and degree plan.
 These variables include program structure, a student’s personal learning style, how the program is accelerated, any in-person requirements, personal timelines, and the field of study.

 What Should Working Adults Consider When Choosing an Accelerated Degree?

-Before enrolling in an accelerated online program, prospective students need to map out each of the degree's requirements to ensure they understand what the school requires.
-Some programs -- especially in the health field -- expect learners to complete clinical hours or practicums/internships near campus.
+In-person Requirements Before enrolling in an accelerated online program, prospective students need to map out each of the degree’s requirements to ensure they understand what the school requires.
+Some programs — especially in the health field — expect learners to complete clinical hours or practicums/internships near campus.
 If you are attending a school that is far away, these requirements may involve traveling.
 For a working adult who lives far from school, this expectation could prove difficult.
 By understanding each requirement before enrolling, prospective students can help prevent any surprises or inconveniences along the way.

 Accelerated Degree Subject Spotlight